qri-io/rfcs/text/0018-publish-update.md

 ## Update
 Update brings your data to the latest known version of a dataset.
 Update comes in two flavors:
 * Updating Someone else's dataset
-* Updating A Dataset You Own
+* Updating A Dataset in your namespace
 Both types of update will be accessed via the same command like and API interfaces, they only differ based on the dataset reference in question.

 #### Updating a peer's dataset
 Running update on a peer dataset checks to see if the peer is online and calls `get_dataset`, if the version is different, it'll grab that dataset.
 If the peer in question is offline we can't check for updates.
 Once publish pushes to the registry we can check the registry for updates.

-Later on we'll want to do proactive checks for updates by submitting a list of dataset refs we'd like to grab updates for to peers and registries.
+Later on we'll want to do proactive checks for updates by submitting a list of dataset refs for which we'd like to grab updates to peers, which will let us display things like "your dataset is out of date, update?" in user interfaces.

-#### Updating a dataset you own
+#### Updating a dataset in your namespace
-running update on a dataset in your namespace will check if a transform script is specified, If so, it'll re-execute the transform & check for changes.
+Running update on a dataset in your namespace will check if a transform script is specified, If so, it'll re-execute the transform & check for changes.
 If changes exist it'll create a commit.

 Manual changes to a dataset are still run with `qri save`.
 Calling update on a dataset with no transform script is an error.
 That error should tell users to run `qri save`.